 808-haze-machine-band-proof-of-concept-album.jpg

-Immediately after the listener hits the play button, one is welcome to the first track, Scourge, which opens an atmosphere of sound and keys.
+Immediately after the listener hits the play button, one is welcomed to the first track, Scourge, which opens an atmosphere of sound and keys.
 Fifty seconds in, the sound changes to dense, heavy/pounding growls and brutalization of death metal with a hip-hop vibe before carrying on with the remaining five songs; well, four; I feel like the last track is more like a dark outro.

 Continuing with the last four songs (including the first and last), they are all composed, well-arranged, and captivating.
 While each of the six pieces doesn’t sound the same, thus adding (fusion of) various compositions (said beforehand) such as the heavy and brutalization of death metal, darkened bleak of black metal, (slow) crushing/heaviness sound of stoner doom metal.